 If you are retired and want to pay off your mortgage early, how do you go about liquidating assets to do so?
 In the following order:

 - First, liquidate risk-free investments in taxable accounts.
 Why?
-You are essentially trading one risk-free investment for another; a bank savings account for a non-mortgaged home, for example.
+You are essentially trading one risk-free investment for another; bank savings account for a non-mortgaged home, for example.

 - Second, liquidate riskier investments in taxable accounts.
 Here you are cashing in investments that have the potential to earn higher returns and trading them in for a home that is owned free and clear.

 - Third, if you are over age 59 ½ you can consider withdrawing investments from tax-deferred accounts to pay off a portion of your mortgage, but be cautious about doing this.
-Withdrawals from tax-deferred accounts are included in your taxable income in the year you take the withdrawal.
+Withdrawals from tax-deferred accounts are included in your taxable income in the year you make the withdrawal.
 This means if you take a large chunk of money out of an IRA or 401(k), the extra income could bump you into a higher tax bracket.
 You can potentially avoid this by breaking up large withdrawals into smaller increments to be withdrawn over several calendar years.

 Before paying off your mortgage early you will also want to consider the tax impacts of your mortgage.